rstudio/visual-markdown-editing/docs/content.md

 Markdown distinguishes between normal and *tight* lists, where tight lists have less vertical spacing between items.
 In markdown source code, you designate a tight list by having no empty line between your list items.

-Visual mode creates normal lists by default, but you can toggle between normal and tight lists using the <kbd>⌥⌘ 9</kbd> keyboard shortcut.
+Visual mode creates normal lists by default (you can change this behavior via [Editor Options](options.md)).
+You can toggle between normal and tight lists using the <kbd>⌥⌘ 9</kbd> keyboard shortcut.
 You can also change the list type using the **Format -\> Edit Attributes** dialog (also accessible via the <kbd>F4</kbd> shortcut).
 If you have existing tight lists in your markdown source files they will remain so within the visual editor.

 ## Pandoc Attributes